 Senior teacher for Physical Education (PE) Hong Bee Yuen is supportive of the HMSP system.
 Her daughter and son are in Primary 4 and Primary 6 at Horizon Primary School respectively.
 Mdm Hong used to buy buns for them when they were younger but realised that buns are neither cheap nor nutritious.
 “I’m glad my children can get a complete and nutritious meal at school at a reasonable cost,” says Mdm Hong.

 Personally, Mdm Hong has seen the HMSP benefits for the teaching staff.
 Even as teachers check on the students during meal times, the school encourages staff to be a positive role model by consuming HMSP meals in schools.
 As a vegetarian, Mdm Hong says the change to HMSP has been significant.
 In the past, she would have to get her daily intake of fruits separately from another stall, now it comes with her set meal.
 The canteen vendors have also given her, as well as a couple of other vegetarian teachers, specialised meals for their diets.

-"One of the challenges the programme faces is wastage," says Mdm Hong.
-"Some students, as well as staff do not eat every item set in the meal.
+“One of the challenges the programme faces is wastage,” says Mdm Hong.
+“Some students, as well as staff do not eat every item set in the meal.
 The solution lies in advocating teachers to be role models.
 The school also encourages parents to be good role models at home.
-If the children sees and learns from the people they learn from, it will be ingrained in their culture and be habit forming," says Mdm Hong.
+If the children see and learn from the people they learn from, it will be ingrained in their culture and be habit-forming,” says Mdm Hong.